cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

 ## Conclusion

 Information retrieval or web searching can be complex but fun.
-Remember the three principles we stared with in this section, and apply those principals when constructing your queries.
+Remember the three principles we started with in this section, and apply those principals when constructing your queries.

 - document centered
   - consider the text